FaceLinkGen: Rethinking Identity Leakage in Privacy-Preserving Face Recognition with Identity Extraction: Experiments and Results

 \section{Experiments and Results}

-We selected three SOTA or near-SOTA work that has their accessible source code, PartialFace~\cite{mi_privacy-preserving_2023} from ICCV 2023, MinusFace~\cite{mi_privacy-preserving_2024} from CVPR 2024, and FracFace~\cite{dai_fracface_2025} from NeurIPS 2025.
-For distillation, we used a subset of CASIAWebFace~\cite{yi_learning_2014} with around 10K identities and 90K images.
+We selected three frequency-domain PPFR methods with accessible source code: PartialFace~\cite{mi_privacy-preserving_2023} (ICCV 2023), MinusFace~\cite{mi_privacy-preserving_2024} (CVPR 2024), and FracFace~\cite{dai_fracface_2025} (NeurIPS 2025).
+These represent the mainstream of currently open-sourced transformation-based PPFR work.
+For distillation, we used a subset of CASIA-WebFace~\cite{yi_learning_2014} with around 10K identities and 90K images.
+Importantly, there is no dataset or architecture overlap between the attacked methods and our student model: PartialFace and FracFace are training-free hardcoded transformations, and MinusFace is trained on MS1Mv2~\cite{guo_ms-celeb-1m_2016}, while our attack model is trained on CASIA-WebFace.
 The facial embedding model is Antelopev2 with one additional 3x3 Conv2D layer added before to be compatible with different template formats (channel numbers) if needed.
 The Antelopev2 is chosen because it is what Arc2Face accepts.
 The dataset is split into a training and a validation set in an 80-20 ratio.
-For regeneration testing, we used three datasets.
-The validation hold-out set of CASIA-WebFace, ``this person does not exist" (TPDNE) dataset \footnote{TLeonidas/this-person-does-not-exist}, and Labelled Face in the Wild (LFW) dataset.
+For regeneration testing, we used three datasets: the validation hold-out set of CASIA-WebFace, ``this person does not exist'' (TPDNE) dataset \footnote{TLeonidas/this-person-does-not-exist}, and Labelled Faces in the Wild (LFW) dataset.
 The hold-out set is used to test the ability of our method in real images while ensuring no ID duplications.
 The LFW dataset is used to test the cross-dataset performance of our method with distribution shift, and the TPDNE is used as a synthetic dataset to avoid data cross-contamination from Stable Diffusion 1.5 and Arc2Face training data.
 Compared to the hold-out set and LFW, photos in the TPDNE dataset are also closer to a headshot, which is what is usually used to create the protected templates.